- Historical Background

 The traditional IOOF business model was to build a lodge hall in the center of a thriving town and rent out retail space on the ground floor for income.
 The closure of the Mare Island Naval Shipyard in the mid ‘90s coincided with our seismic retrofit fiasco.
 With a 50% retail vacancy in the downtown, the lodge members watched in dismay as their last savings were slowly bled away.
 The end was in sight.
 We transferred our mortgage from a traditional bank to the Grand Lodge of California, thinking that if the building was foreclosed it would at least remain Oddfellow property.
 Finally, lodge member Joe Blainey rented the ground floor for his pawn shop and stopped the bleeding for a few years.
 Donations from other lodges helped us stay afloat as well.

-Sometime after the Great Recession and City of Vallejo’s bankruptcy of 2008, brother Blainey moved his shop across the street, and our retail space went vacant for over two years.
+Brother Blainey moved his shop across the street in 2011, and our retail space went vacant for over two years.
 Once again our savings crumbled, and loss of the building seemed imminent.

 Desperation Leads to Bad Decisions